 Your profile picture largely dictates your impression on any social media platform.
 But it is crucial for your success on LinkedIn.
 Your profile image can be a blockade or a head start in helping you to tap into networking and career opportunities on LinkedIn.

-So, how can you make sure your LinkedIn profile picture is doing its job?
+So, how can you ensure your LinkedIn profile picture does its job?

 Here are a few tips to help you create a LinkedIn profile picture that will make a great first impression.